symfony/symfony-docs/doctrine.rst

 automatically manages a ``migration_versions`` table to track this.

 Each time you make a change to your schema, run these two commands to generate the migration and then execute it.
-Be sure to commit the migration files and run execute them when you deploy.
+Be sure to commit the migration files and execute them when you deploy.

 .. _doctrine-generating-getters-and-setters: